3Teeth: Self-titled debut album and shutdown.exe (2014–2017)

-The band began working on their third album in early 2018, with Sean Beavan returning to mix and produce.
-The album was completed on December 22.
+Metawar and Endex (2018–present)

+The band began working on their third album in early 2018, Instead of being self-produced, the album was produced by Sean Beavan.
 The title for the third album, Metawar, was announced on April 5, 2019, alongside the release of the debut single "American Landfill".
 The music video for American Landfill debuted on April 15, 2019.
 The video was directed by Matthew Santoro, longtime-friend of Alexis Mincolla and Hollywood director and visual effects artist whose credits include X-Men Origins: Wolverine and 300.

-The second single for Metawar, "EXXXIT", was released on April 23, 2019, alongside a music video and a North American tour announcement with Author & Punisher and GOST as support.
+The second single for Metawar, "Exxxit", was released on April 23, 2019, alongside a music video and a North American tour announcement with Author & Punisher and Gost as support.
 The third single, "Affluenza", was released on May 31, 2019, alongside an official lyric music video.
 The fourth single, "President X", was released on June 14, 2019.
 The single was accompanied by a music video featuring Mincolla as a neo-fascist lizard-man president in "band's most outwardly political song to date."
 The fifth single released was the band's cover of "Pumped Up Kicks" by Foster the People which was released on June 28, 2019.
 A music video featuring a SWAT raid and firearms footage was released alongside the cover.

 Metawar was released worldwide on July 5, 2019.
 Frontman Mincolla described the album as centering on "the idea of world vs world, and the notion that if man doesn't create his own world then he's often crushed by the world of another."

-On January 17, 2020, "ALTÆR" was released as the sixth single from Metawar.
+On January 17, 2020, "Altær" was released as the sixth single from Metawar.
 It was released along with a music video which featured footage captured at their performance at 2019's Wasteland Weekend.